Our Team

 Eric Kupers, Professor and Department Chair, Theatre and Dance

-Professor Eric Kupers is a Professor and Department Chair for Theatre and Dance at CSU East Bay, a co-founder and co-director of They are an interdisciplinary teaching artist, focusing primarily on the intersections of inclusive dance, music, storytelling, community ritual, and spiritual practice.
+Professor Eric Kupers is a Professor of Theatre and Dance at CSU East Bay, a co-founder and co-director of They are an interdisciplinary teaching artist, focusing primarily on the intersections of inclusive dance, music, storytelling, community ritual, and spiritual practice.
 He creates art with Dandelion, Bandelion, Mandolion, the ÂÌñ»»ÆÞ Inclusive Interdisciplinary Ensemble, Ultrasonic Current, the Wandering Ensemble, and a diverse, intersecting web of artists He is a grateful visitor on the territories of the Yrgin/Chochenyo/Ohlone & Southern Pomo peoples in Northern California.
 Their people are Ashkenazi Jews that came to Turtle Island from Russia, Ukraine, and Eastern Europe in the early 1900’s.
 He is also of the Walks-Between people, including Queer folks, Artists, Activists, Outsiders, Rebels, Mystics, Wizards, Witches, Healers, Visionaries, Weirdos, Queerdos, and Divergent people from throughout human history.

-Sara McDaniel, Assistant Professor, Special Education
+Sara McDaniel, Assistant Professor, Special Education, Department of Educational Psychology

 Dr. Sara L. McDaniel is an Assistant Professor of Special Education at ÂÌñ»»ÆÞ, East Bay who works to prepare highly qualified special educators.
 A former high school special education teacher, Dr. McDaniel has contributed to numerous projects in the area of secondary transition.
 Her other research interests include disability justice, interventions to support TK-22 students with high-incidence disabilities in inclusive settings, autism spectrum disorder, college and career readiness, and effective collaboration amongst school-based practitioners.